Solved! My Dryer Won’t Start—What’s the Problem?

 There may be a problem with the thermal fuse.

 The thermal fuse is a helpful safety feature designed to prevent overheating.
 When the thermal fuse blows out, the dryer won’t start, which is a safety precaution to prevent a fire.
 This is one of the most common dryer problems.
 If this happens, the fuse will need to be replaced before the machine can be used again.
 One sign that the fuse has tripped is if the dryer is still running but only blowing cool air.
 Other dryers may stop working completely.

 Sometimes thermal fuses go out due to clogged dryer vents.
-Keeping vents and hoses regularly maintained can help prevent a dryer from overheating.
+Keeping vents and hoses regularly maintained by one of the best dryer vent cleaning services can help prevent a dryer from overheating.
 If it turns out that the dryer vent has been clogged for some time, a technician can test the thermal fuse to see if it’s gone out.
 It’s a common fix, so they’ll likely have a replacement part available.